 Since 2000, FICC and its predecessors have had in place a cross-margining arrangement with the CME (the "CME Arrangement").
-In the CME Arrangement, FICC and the CME each holds and manages its own positions and collateral, and independently determines the amount of margin that it will make available for cross-margining, referred to as the "residual margin amount" that remains after each of FICC and the CME conduct its own internal offset.
-FICC then computes the amount by which the cross-margining participant's margin requirement can be reduced at each clearing organization-i.e., the "cross-margining reduction"-by comparing each cross-margining participant's residual margin amount (based on related positions) at FICC against the offsetting residual margin amounts of the participant (or its affiliate) at the CME.
-FICC and the CME may then reduce the amount of collateral that they each collect to reflect the offsets between the cross-margining participant's positions at FICC and its (or its affiliate's) positions at the CME.
+In the CME Arrangement, FICC and the CME each holds and manages its own positions and collateral, and independently determines the amount of margin that it will make available for cross-margining, referred to as the "residual margin amount" that remains after each of FICC and the CME

-&lt;sup>90 As a separate matter, risk reviews are also performed for certain material relationships for FICC that in and of themselves do not otherwise qualify as a link.
+&lt;sup>92 As a separate matter, risk reviews are also performed for certain material relationships for FICC that in and of themselves do not otherwise qualify as a link.